-5.13.10 Built-in Database Services
+5.14.10 Built-in Database Services

-Tsuru already has a variety of database services available for setup on your cloud.
+tsuru already has a variety of database services available for setup on your cloud.
 It allows you to easily create a service instance for your application usage and bind them together.
 The service setup for your application is transparent by the use of environment variables, which are exported in all instances of the application, allowing your configuration to fit several environments (like development, staging, production, etc.)

-5.13.11 Extensible Service and Platform Support
+5.14.11 Extensible Service and Platform Support

-Tsuru allows you to easily add support for new services and new platforms.
-For application platforms, it uses Juju Charms, for services, it has an API that it uses to comunicate with them.
+tsuru allows you to easily add support for new services and new platforms.
+For application platforms, it uses platforms based on Dockerfiles that can be dynamically added to Tsuru.
+See Basebuilder for more details.
+For services, Tsuru defines an API that it uses to comunicate with them.